 In general, the consensus is that garlic has the prophylactic potential to prevent UTIs caused by biofilm cells of P. aeruginosa in catheterized patients.

-However, for, consumers, this presents another issue: we can only rely on our own experience or reviews of patients like ourselves (mostly with no help from frequently uninformed doctors).
+However, for, consumers, this presents another issue: we can only rely on our own experience or reviews from other patients.

 When choosing a supplement, I also wanted to go with something that could benefit my overall health so I do not feel like I’m constantly fighting UTI and, instead, doing good for my whole body.